8.2 Administration and governance

 Governance

-The Norwegian Ministry of Culture is responsible for the development of national cultural policy through legal and financial instruments.
-National funding for art and culture is primarily allocated via the Ministry’s budget.
+The Norwegian Ministry of Culture and Equality is the main governmental authority responsible for national cultural policy, including measures targeting children and young people.
+National arts and culture funding is allocated through the Ministry’s budget.

-Arts for Young Audiences Norway [Kulturtanken], is the Norwegian Ministry of Culture’s agency responsible for art and culture for school pupils.
-The agency is responsible for the nationwide programme The Cultural Schoolbag [Den Kulturelle Skolesekken], which is one of the main tools for implementing national cultural policy for children and youth in schools.
+Kulturtanken – Arts for Young Audiences Norway [Kulturtanken] is the state agency responsible for art and culture for school pupils and has the national responsibility for The Cultural Schoolbag (DKS), one of the central measures for delivering cultural experiences to young people in schools

 Cross-sectorial cooperation